Linux Epoll

 In edge-triggered mode, epoll reports events only when the readiness state changes (for example, when new data arrives on a socket that was previously empty).
 Once the event is delivered, epoll will not notify again until another state change occurs.

-ET reduces unnecessary wakeups and is useful for high-performance servers, but requires more careful programming.
+Edge triggered mode reduces unnecessary wakeups and is useful for high-performance servers, but requires more careful application side programming.
 This mode is enabled by passing the EPOLLET flag when registering the file descriptor with epoll_ctl().

 NOTE